 "I'm enthusiastic about having a cockpit seat in the expanded work of LPMP in our community that's being made possible by the generosity of a surprisingly broad, diverse and active group of neighbors.
 Rather than talking about innovations, I feel gratified to be part of creative solutions, including Level Up," he said.

 Other current board members include Tiffany Hayes, associate director of development, institutional partnerships, at Samaritan House of San Mateo County and LPMP's vice president of donor relations; Leticia Garcia, a longtime Silicon Valley project management executive and LPMP's vice president of social outreach; and myself.

 During 2020, generous contributors have already provided nearly $75,000 to support literacy through LPMP.
 Grants are of all sizes, including smaller contributions from recent English language learners in programs LPMP supports, as well as $14,000 from the 2019 Almanac Holiday Fund.

 While all community contributions are highly valued, a grant in October stands out.
 LPMP received nearly $50,000 from the estate of the late Karen Marie Lundberg, a lifelong educator who had worked at virtually all levels of education, including college teaching.
-Lundberg crossed paths with Menlo Park literacy programs through her service at JobTrain and Sequoia Adult School and as a manager at Kepler’s Books, where for many years Literacy Partners held a gift-wrapping holiday fundraiser.
-Before becoming a beloved and dedicated educator she had worked and enjoyed life as a blackjack dealer, a scuba diver, florist, and she held a pilot’s license.
+Lundberg crossed paths with Menlo Park literacy programs through her service at JobTrain and Sequoia Adult School and as a manager at Kepler's Books, where for many years Literacy Partners held a gift-wrapping holiday fundraiser.
+Before becoming a beloved and dedicated educator she had worked and enjoyed life as a blackjack dealer, a scuba diver, and a florist, and she held a pilot's license.
 She died Jan.
 6 at the age of 72.